Anastasiya-Stavrova/portfolio-page/README.md

 - mongoose

 Resource [link](https://youtu.be/hYv6BM2fWd8?si=GqNyq2UoEkC-7q-T).<br/>
-The source code is available at the link below the video.
+Source code and resources are available at the link below the video.